chinenual/synergize/docs/voicing-voice.md

 will be overridable at performance time via the controls on the front panel of the Synergy.
 See
 [note about performance params](#note-about-performance-parameters) below.
-13. the Amplitude/Timbre graph recreates the center/sensitivty curves
+13. The Amplitude/Timbre graph recreates the center/sensitivty curves
     as displayed in SYNHCS and the original voice library .DOC files.